Shane-Cotta/poc/README.md

 1. Open the project in VS Code
 2. Install the "Dev Containers" extension
-3. Click "Reopen in Container" when prompted
+3. Click "Reopen in Container" when prompted (or CMD+SHIFT+P on mac and search "Rebuild in container")
 4. The container will automatically:
    - Install Python dependencies
    - Run database migrations
    - Configure GitHub Copilot

+### Run & Debug Profiles

+- Open the Run and Debug view in VS Code to access project-ready launch profiles from `.vscode/launch.json`.
+- Use `Django: Run All Tests` to debug the full Django test suite (`python manage.py test`).
+- Use `Django: Debug process_csv Command` to step through a re-occuring execution of `python manage.py process_csv --once` while processing local CSV fixtures.

 ### Copilot Resources